 Making homemade simple syrup for over a decade leaves you with lots of opportunities to experiment with flavors.
-Infusing fruits into classic simple syrup is a great way to pack the fresh flavor of fruit into all of your favorite drinks, from homemade sodas to cocktail recipes.
-This blackberry simple syrup recipe is the perfect way to add a sweet and tangy burst of berry flavor into any beverage you like!
+And infusions are just about the best way to experiment!
+Infusing fruits into classic simple syrup is a great way to pack the fresh flavor of fruit into any drink, from homemade sodas to your favorite cocktails.

-This recipe was inspired by my cranberry simple syrup, which is another tart and tangy berry syrup recipe.
+This recipe was inspired by my festive cranberry syrup, which is another tart and tangy berry syrup recipe.
 This variation celebrates the sweet flavor blackberries which are at peak ripeness in summer through early fall.
 These big, bold and juicy berries are similar to raspberries but much punchier!
-It’s a great way to flavor drinks like a blackberry daiquiri or blackberry cream soda.
+It’s a delicious way to flavor drinks like a blackberry daiquiri or blackberry cream soda.

 🍓tart & tangy.
 Blackberries are known for being sweet, tart, and tangy.
-This simple syrup jams that flavor into a liquid sweetener that is perfect for any beverage.
+This simple syrup jams the fresh flavor of ripe berries into a liquid sweetener that is perfect for any drink.

 🙌 easy & straightforward.
 Some recipes out there force you to buy lots of specialty equipment, like vacuum sealers and sous vide machines.
 While those gadgets are fun, unless you’re using them regularly they can take up a lot of storage space.
 This recipe uses tools that you likely already have at home in a simple and straightforward way.